Benefits of a Small Recovery Center

 The closeness of smaller recovery centers can feel more like a home and less like a facility.
 Larger recovery centers tend to feel a lot more like hospitals.
 Smaller recovery centers can focus more on comfort while you are going through extended withdrawal after detox.

 The programs can give you the personal time needed to establish a relationship and express empathy for your situation.
+Many smaller treatment centers incorporate togetherness through activities and group therapy, allowing these bonds to grow.

-It’s Easier to Get to Know People
+Benefits of a Small Recovery Center: It’s Easier to Get to Know People

 Some larger treatment centers can have as many as 50 other people getting treatment.
 A smaller group means it is easier to get to know people on a deeper level.
-This is true for the clients, as well as the clinicians.
+This is true for the clients as well as the clinicians.

 Group sessions can become more comfortable because you are likely to see those same people every day and learn more about them on a personal level.
-Getting to know people on a deeper level can help you build up trust and feel more comfortable being vulnerable.
+Getting to know people on a deeper level can help you build trust and feel more comfortable being vulnerable.

 You Won't Slip Through the Cracks